etirouthier/keras_dna/docs/sparse.md

                       seq_len='real')
 ```

-## Predicting the begining or end
+## Predicting the begining or the end

-It is sometimes needed to predict the position of the beginning or of the end of an annotation.
-For exemple to predict the TSS, starts of exons, or their ends.
+It is sometimes desired to predict the position of the beginning or of the end of an annotation.
+For exemple, to predict the TSS, starts of exons, or their ends.
 To do so `Generator` owns the keyword `predict`.

 ```python
 from keras_dna import Generator